Kunduz: History

 Kunduz is the site of the ancient city of Drapsaka.
 It was a great centre of Buddhist learning and very prosperous during the 3rd century AD.

 The city used to be called Aornos (οαρνο) and later Walwalij or Varvaliz, a compound of the old name Warn and λιζο.
 The name Kuhandiz began to be used from the Timurid time.

 In the 18th and 19th centuries it was the capital of an Uzbek khanate which reached its largest extent, from Balkh to the Pamir Mountains, during the reign of Murad Beg (1815–1842).
+Murad Beg faced the decline of his state after being defeated by Dost Mohammad Khan.
 After Murad's death, the khanate declined and was eventually subjugated by Afghanistan in 1859.
-It was part of The Great Game between the British and Russians.

-In the early 20th century, between one-hundred and two-hundred thousand Tajiks and Uzbeks fled the conquest of their homeland by Russian Red Army and settled in northern Afghanistan.
+In the early 20th century, between 100 and 200,000 Tajiks and Uzbeks fled the conquest of their homeland by the Russian Red Army and settled in northern Afghanistan.

-In the early 20th century, under the governance of Sher Khan Nasher, Kunduz became one of the wealthiest Afghan provinces.
+In the early 20th century, under the governance of Sher Khan Nashir, Kunduz became one of the wealthiest Afghan provinces.
 This was mainly due to Nasher's founding of the Spinzar Cotton Company, which continues to exist in post-war Afghanistan.
 At its peak, the Spinzar Cotton Company employed 5,000 people full time.
 Kunduz is the most important agricultural province which produces wheat, rice, millet, and other products and obtained the nickname of "the hive of the country."